 Several companies were contracted for various operations, including some local businesses: SODEPOL (asbestos removal), ALZEO (tank cleaning), Recycleurs Bretons (general cleaning of ship), ACTIS (assessment of impact on Natura 2000 reserve).
 The company TECNITAS was in charge of the overall coordination of operations.

 The teams worked shifts day and night on the site.
 An enormous 280-tonne crawler crane, delivered in parts on 5 January, cut the wreck up into 10 to 20 tonne sections.
 There were around 2,000 tonnes of scrap metal to be cut away.
 The site was monitored by the military police, then the company SGS contracted by the insurer.
+The company GDE Atlantique based in Lorient, specialised in scrap metal recycling, collected the 1,850 tonnes of steel from the TK Bremen.

 The dismantling of the ship was completed on 26 January 2012.
 Sand screening operations around the deconstruction site followed.